 Black-eyed Susan flowers are wildflowers that can take the heat that radiates off the road in many mailbox gardens.

-You can choose from several wildflowers to get the spire-shaped growth habit like the purple flowers in this photo:Continue to 8 of 13 below.
+You can choose from several wildflowers to get the spire-shaped growth habit like the purple flowers in this photo.
+Beautiful options include great blue lobelia, wild lupine, lavender hyssop or prairie blazing star.Continue to 7 of 12 below.

 Over the years, a mailbox garden may grow in size and scope to include all of your favorite flowers.
-If so, you may need to install a garden path to ensure that the mail carrier can reach the mailbox without a scythe, and to permit easy access for weeding and pruning.Continue to 9 of 13 below.
+If so, you may need to install a garden path to permit easy access for weeding and pruning and to ensure that the mail carrier can reach the mailbox without a scythe.Continue to 8 of 12 below.

 Vines Add Vertical Interest

-Many gardeners take advantage of the built in vertical structure that is the mailbox by training a vine over it.
-Vines like the clematis in this picture climb via twining tendrils, and need something slender to cling to.
-You can use string to help the vine gain its purchase, or you can wrap plastic netting around the mailbox, like that used to keep birds away from crops.Continue to 10 of 13 below.
+Many gardeners take advantage of the built-in vertical structure that is the mailbox by training a vine over it.
+Vines like the clematis in this picture climb via twining tendrils and need something slender to cling to.
+You can use string to help the vine gain its purchase, or you can wrap plastic netting around the mailbox, like that used to keep birds away from crops.Continue to 9 of 12 below.

 Saturated With Color